What Buyers and Sellers Really Pay to Close in Dallas-Fort Worth

 Major seller closing costs include:

-• Title policy: $800-$2,000 for owner’s title insurance
+- Title policy: $800 to $2,000 for owner’s title insurance

-• Attorney fees: $500-$1,500 for closing representation
+- Attorney fees: $500 to $1,500 for closing representation (optional in Texas)

-• Home warranty: $400-$800 if provided to buyer
+- Home warranty: $400 to $800 if provided to the buyer

-• Repairs: Negotiated items from buyer’s inspection
+- Repairs: negotiated items from the buyer’s inspection

 When Should You Negotiate Closing Costs in Dallas-Fort Worth?